Weronika Tofilska

-Weronika Tofilska (born 1985) is a Polish director and screenwriter.
-She is best known for co-writing the romantic thriller film Love Lies Bleeding (2024) and for directing the first four episodes of the Netflix miniseries Baby Reindeer (2024), for which she was nominated for a Primetime Emmy Award.
+Weronika Tofilska (/pl/; born 1985) is a Polish director and screenwriter.
+She is best known for co-writing the romantic thriller film Love Lies Bleeding (2024) and for directing the first four episodes of the Netflix miniseries Baby Reindeer (2024), the latter of which earned her a Primetime Emmy Award nomination.

 Early life

 Tofilska was born in Katowice.
 She attended the Karol Szymanowski Academy of Music in Katowice and Emilia Plater High School in Sosnowiec.
 As a teenager, she volunteered at the New Horizons Film Festival.
-She bought her first camera, a Sony MiniDV camcorder, after watching Miloš Forman's Amadeus for the first time.
+She bought her first camera, a Sony MiniDV camcorder, after watching Miloš Forman's Amadeus (1984) for the first time.
 She attended the Krzysztof Kieślowski Film School before later graduating from the National Film and Television School in 2014.
-Since graduating, she has lived and worked in London.

 Career

 In 2019, Tofilska worked as a second unit director on an episode of Gangs of London.
 In 2021, she directed two episodes of the crime drama television series The Irregulars.
 In 2022, she directed one episode of the fantasy drama series His Dark Materials.

 In 2024, she co-wrote the romantic thriller film Love Lies Bleeding with Rose Glass, with whom she attended the National Film and Television School.
-That year, she also directed the first four episodes of the 2024 Netflix miniseries Baby Reindeer.
+That year, she also directed the first four episodes of the Netflix miniseries Baby Reindeer.
 For the series' fourth episode, she was nominated for the Primetime Emmy Award for Outstanding Directing for a Limited or Anthology Series or Movie.

+Personal life

+Since graduating from the National Film and Television School, Tofilska has lived and worked in London.